 Who's Davy C?

 Davy J. Clark, a Master Journeyman Harp Maker, started building harps back in 2002.
-I took up the playing of a harp more seriously back in 2007.
-Mostly, I would build Celtic style harps from kits created by Musicmakers' Kits before I decided to create my own Paraguayan harps by freehand, initially through the guidance of my harp making mentor, Maestro John Kovac.
+I took up the playing of a harp more seriously back in 2017.
+Mostly, I would build Celtic-style harps from kits created by Musicmakers' Kits before I decided to create my own Paraguayan harps by freehand, initially through the guidance of my harp-making mentor, Maestro John Kovac.

 My musical background includes high school band on the slide trombone.
-Then, Air Force Drum & Bugle Corp where I played a type of keyed baritone bugle.
-I've sang in small & giant choirs.
+Then, I played in the Air Force Drum & Bugle Corps, where I played a type of keyed baritone bugle.
+I've sung in small & giant choirs.
 I was even a 1st tenor in a Gospel Quartet for a short season.

-But, I eventually evolved into playing the ethnic music of my childhood, namely Scots & Irish Traditional music on the Scot's Great Highland Bagpipe & on the Irish Uilleann [ill-un] Pipes.
+But, I eventually evolved into playing the ethnic music of my childhood, namely Scots & Irish Traditional music on the Scots Great Highland Bagpipe & the Irish Uilleann [ill-un] Pipes.
 I added playing the Irish flute in tradition & many such whistles.

 Picture: Davy playing the Irish Uilleann bagpipes with Fritz on violin at a house concert in Detroit, back in the day.